bernardo-torres/bernardo-torres.github.io/_pages/bio_cv.md

 I am currently working on topics ranging from music source separation using synthesis, signal processing informed deep learning and differentiable digital signal processing.
 I am generally interested in audio signal processing, machine learning and the crossroads between the two, but my broader research interests include self-supervised learning, music information retrieval, timbre, optimal transport and generative models.

-Outside the lab, I've recently developed a keen interest in contemplative practices, particularly meditation, and philosophy.
+Outside the lab, I've recently developed an interest in contemplative practices, particularly meditation, and philosophy.

 <!-- You can find detailed lists of